-Number of public water systems surveyed annually: Community systems Non-transient non-community Transient non-community 1,115 84 71
+Number of public water systems surveyed/inspected annually:

+Community systems 1,107

+Non-transient non-community 81

+Transient non-community 73

-Number of water quality samples analyzed for compliance with SDWAs: Microbiological/public 65,714
+Number of water quality samples analyzed for compliance with SDWAs:

+Microbiological/public 61,602

-Radiological 250
+Radiological 642

-Chemical 11,434
+Chemical 14,179

-Number of "Boil Water Notices" issued on Public Water Systems to protect public health:
+Number of "Boil Water Notices" issued on Public Water Systems to protect public

+health:

+36

+State issued

+563

-State issued 31
+State issued Self imposed State assisted

-Self imposed 354
+Self imposed 563

-State assisted 410

-Number of reviews of engineering plans and specifications for new water supply

-projects 709

-Percentage of public water supplies surveyed 100% Percentage of community public water systems receiving a capacity assessment/rating 100% Percentage of public water supplies with water quality violations to SDWA 6% Percentage of public water supplies that are persistent violators of SDWA 2% Percentage of community public water supplies with MSDH certified operator 99% Percentage of public water systems that have implemented effective cross connection control programs 85% Percentage of acute water quality violations corrected within five days 100% Percentage of non-acute water quality violations corrected within 90 days 98%
+Percentage of public water supplies surveyed/inspected 100% Percentage of community public water systems receiving a capacity assessment/rating 100% Percentage of public water supplies with water quality violations to SDWA 5% Percentage of community public water supplies with MSDH certified operator 99% Percentage of public water systems that have implemented effective cross connection control programs 90% Percentage of acute water quality violations corrected within five days 100% Percentage of non-acute water quality violations corrected within 90 days 98%

-- Review and comment on 100% of engineering plans and specifications for new public water supply construction projects within 10 working days of receipt. - Complete a sanitary survey on 100% of public water supplies. - Complete a Capacity Assessment/Rating on 100% of the state's community public water systems. - Assure that 99% of community public water supplies utilize a waterworks operator licensed by MSDH. - Assure that 95% of Mississippi's public water systems have implemented effective cross connection control programs. - Follow up and resolve 100% of Safe Drinking Water Act (SDWA) water quality violations within time frames required by statute. - Assure that affected citizens are immediately notified, i.e., radio and/or television, of potential acute drinking water contamination incidents so that consumptive use can be discontinued until the source of contamination is located and eliminated.
+- Review and comment on 100% of engineering plans and specifications for new public water supply construction projects within 10 working days of receipt. - Complete a sanitary survey on 100% of public water supplies. - Complete a Capacity Assessment/Rating on 100% of the state's community public water systems. - Assure that 99% of community public water supplies utilize a waterworks operator licensed by MSDH. - Follow up and resolve 100% of Safe Drinking Water Act (SDWA) water quality violations within time frames required by statute. - Assure that affected citizens are immediately notified, i.e., radio and/or television, of potential acute drinking water contamination incidents so that consumptive use can be discontinued until the source of contamination is located and eliminated.

-- Review and comment on 100% of engineering plans and specifications for new public water supply construction projects within 10 working days of receipt. - Complete a sanitary survey on 100% of public water supplies. - Complete a Capacity Assessment/Rating on 100% of the state's community public water systems. - Assure that 99% of community public water supplies utilize a waterworks operator licensed by MSDH.
+- Review and comment on 100% of engineering plans and specifications for new public water supply construction projects within 10 working days of receipt. - Complete a sanitary survey on 100% of public water supplies. - Complete a Capacity Assessment/Rating on 100% of the state's community public water systems. - Assure that 99% of community public water supplies utilize a waterworks operator licensed by MSDH. - Follow up and resolve 100% of SDWA water quality violations within time frames required by statute.

-- Assure that 95% of Mississippi's public water systems have implemented effective cross connection control programs. - Follow up and resolve 100% of SDWA water quality violations within time frames required by statute. - Assure that affected citizens are immediately notified, i.e. radio and/or television, of potential acute drinking water contamination incidents so that consumptive use can be discontinued until the source of contamination is located and eliminated.
+Assure that affected citizens are immediately notified, i.e. radio and/or television, of potential acute drinking water contamination incidents so that consumptive use can be discontinued until the source of contamination is located and eliminated.

-- Review and comment on 100% of engineering plans and specifications for new public water supply construction projects within 10 working days of receipt. - Complete a sanitary survey of 100% of public water supplies. - Complete a Capacity Assessment/Rating on 100% of the state's community public water systems. - Assure that 99% of community public water supplies utilize a waterworks operator licensed by MSDH. - Assure that 95% of Mississippi's public water systems have implemented effective cross connection control programs. - Follow up and resolve 100% of SDWA water quality violations within time frames required by statute. - Assure that affected citizens are immediately notified, i.e. radio and/or television, of potential acute drinking water contamination incidents so that consumptive use can be discontinued until the source of contamination is located and eliminated.
+- Review and comment on 100% of engineering plans and specifications for new public water supply construction projects within 10 working days of receipt. - Complete a sanitary survey of 100% of public water supplies. - Complete a Capacity Assessment/Rating on 100% of the state's community public water systems. - Assure that 99% of community public water supplies utilize a waterworks operator licensed by MSDH. - Follow up and resolve 100% of SDWA water quality violations within time frames required by statute. - Assure that affected citizens are immediately notified, i.e. radio and/or television, of potential acute drinking water contamination incidents so that consumptive use can be discontinued until the source of contamination is located and eliminated.